 Ways to keep the faith when the world seems wicked

 The news can bring us down.
-There is so much wickedness reported, we struggle to find that which is uplifting.
-As Christians, we assert that God has created the world to be good, even as we struggle to find the positive.
+There is so much wickedness, we struggle to find things that are uplifting.
+As Christians, we know God created the world to be good, yet we sometimes struggle to find the positive.

 In times like these we need to remind one another of the hope we know in Jesus Christ.
-If you find yourself caught in a swirl of negativity these days, here are several suggestions of ways to keep it from becoming all consuming.
+If you find yourself caught in a swirl of negativity, here are several suggestions of ways to keep it from becoming all consuming.

 - Find some good news.
 While it may seem that there is nothing but bad news, that is rarely the case.
 Look for positive stories to lift your spirits.
 For example, take a look at some of these:

 - Church Youth Orchestra Shapes Teens tells how the leaders of the A-Flat Orchestra are not just teaching kids to read music.
 “We have kids to reach, souls to save, and this program is all about that.”

 - Read about an awesome Car Care ministry that helps people get their cars fixed so they can get to work, doctors appointments, and more.
 Or watch the video about them.

 - Or learn about some of the Amazing Kids of The United Methodist Church and the ways they are serving God and others.

 - Read the Good News.
 Our faith is a story of hope even in the midst of dark times.
 Spend some time reading Bible passages about hope and resurrection such as 2 Corinthians 4:16-18, 1 Peter 1:3-9, and Jeremiah 29:10-14.
 Or read through one of the gospels to be reminded of how Jesus brings hope in our struggles.

 - Give thanks for what you have.
 In the midst of difficult times, there are still things for which we can be thankful.
 Take a few minutes to consider all the wonderful ways God has blessed you.